emicklei/melrose/docs/dsl.md

 ## Audio control functions

 ### bpm<a name="bpm"></a>
-Set The Beats Per Minute [1..300]; Default Is 120.
+Set the Beats Per Minute [1..300]; default is 120.

 ### channel<a name="channel"></a>
-Select A MIDI Channel, Must Be In [0..16].
+Select a MIDI channel, must be in [0..16].

 ### echo<a name="echo"></a>
-Echo The Notes Being Played; Default Is True.
+Echo the notes being played; default is true.

 	echo(false)

 ### go<a name="go"></a>
-Play All Musical Objects In Parallel.
+Play all musical objects in parallel.

 	go(s1,s1,s3) // play s1 and s2 and s3 simultaneously

 ### loop<a name="loop"></a>
-Create A New Loop.
+Create a new loop.

 ### play<a name="play"></a>
-Play Musical Objects Such As Note,Chord,Sequence,....
+Play musical objects such as Note,Chord,Sequence,...

 	play(s1,s2,s3) // play s3 after s2 after s1

 ### record<a name="record"></a>
-Creates A Recorded Sequence Of Notes From Device ID And Stop After T Seconds Of Inactivity.
+Creates a recorded sequence of notes from device ID and stop after T seconds of inactivity.

 	record(1,5) // record notes played on device ID=1 and stop recording after 5 seconds

 ### run<a name="run"></a>
-Start Loop(S).
-Ignore If It Was Running..
+Start loop(s).
+Ignore if it was running.

 ### stop<a name="stop"></a>
-Stop Running Loop(S).
-Ignore If It Was Stopped..
+Stop running loop(s).
+Ignore if it was stopped.

 ### velocity<a name="velocity"></a>
-Set The Base Velocity [1..127];Default Is 70.
+Set the base velocity [1..127]; default is 70.

 	velocity(90)